bogdanvuk/phd/source/efti.rst

 Oversize
 ;;;;;;;;

-The DT oversize is calculated as the relative difference between the number of leaves in the DT and the total number of classes (|Nc|) in the training set (obtained via the ``train_set.cls_cnt()`` function).
+The DT oversize is calculated as the relative difference between the number of leaves in the DT and the total number of classes (|NC|) in the training set (obtained via the ``train_set.cls_cnt()`` function).
 In order to be able to classify correctly all training set instances, the DT needs to have at least one leaf for each class occurring in the training set.
 Therefore, without knowing anything else about the dataset, our best guess is that the minimal DT that could be consistent with the dataset has one leaf for each of the dataset classes.
-For that reason, the oversize measure given by the equation :eq:`eq-oversize`, was defined in such a way to have the DT start suffering penalties to the fitness when the number of its leaves exceeds the total number of classes in the training set, i.e. the oversize measure is zero when :math:`\Nl=\Nc`:
+For that reason, the oversize measure given by the equation :eq:`eq-oversize`, was defined in such a way to have the DT start suffering penalties to the fitness when the number of its leaves exceeds the total number of classes in the training set, i.e. the oversize measure is zero when :math:`\Nl=\NC`:

 .. math::
     :label: eq-oversize

     \begin{aligned}
-    \texttt{oversize} &= \frac{\Nl - \Nc}{\Nc}, \\
+    \texttt{oversize} &= \frac{\Nl - \NC}{\NC}, \\
     \texttt{fit} &= \texttt{accuracy}\cdot(1-K_o\cdot\texttt{oversize}^2)
     \end{aligned}